wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     > NOTE: the CC threshold is relative value that is affected by many factors such as binning and defocus of the tomogram, so you cannot reuse the same value between tomograms or datasets.

 1. Clean the motivelist in the STOPGAP Console.
-Set `s_cut` to the cutoff you determined in the previous step.
 For `d_cut`, choose a value that is smaller than the true interparticle distance.
 This can be measured in 3dmod.
+Set `s_cut` to the CC value cutoff you determined in the previous step.
 The settings I used are:

         sg_motl_distance_clean('lists/allmotl_tomo1_obj1_shift_7.star','lists/allmotl_tomo1_obj1_shift_dclean_7.star', 6, 0.35);